Is your company growing faster than your cash flow? Do you need support getting investor-ready and pitching in front of

 There are also different types of Startup investment such as accelerators, grants, venture capitalists and business angels.

 Each type of investment may have a different agreement in place, for example, is the funder a silent investor or will they want a seat on your board?
 Do they need to see a clear exit strategy and how you’ll return their investment?

 1) Investor ready preparation

 This programme helps entrepreneurs answer the tough, fundamental questions about their business.
-Dublin BIC help you articulate your story and prepare you to go in front of a panel of business angels and Venture Capitalists (VC).
+Dublin BIC helps you articulate your story and prepare you to go in front of a panel of business angels and Venture Capitalists (VC).